Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 This is just the barebones guide.
 You can find complete detail on every step below.

-While you have several web hosting provider options available, I recommend starting your WordPress website journey with Bluehost.
+While you have several web hosting provider options available, I recommend starting your WordPress website journey with Hostinger.
 It’s super dependable, offers fast loading times, and is good for your budget.

 Make sure you set your permalink structure to make your links more readable and optimized for the SERPs.
 This is super important, so please don’t skip it.
 You can also install plugins to extend your website’s abilities, but it’s strictly optional.